Projective modules and the homotopy classification of $(G,n)$-complexes: Classification of projective chain complexes

 \section{Classification of projective chain complexes}

 We would now like to consider more generally the classification of projective extensions over $\Z G$ with only one fixed end.
+Throughout this section, $G$ will denote a finite group.
 For $n \ge 0$, a \textit{projective $n$-complex} $E=(P_*,\partial_*)$ over $\Z G$ is a chain complex consisting of an exact sequence

 where $H_0(P_*) \cong \Z$ and the $P_i$ are (finitely generated) projective $\Z G$-modules.
 An \textit{algebraic $n$-complex} is a projective $n$-complex such that the $P_i$ are free.

 Let $\Proj(G,n)$ denote the set of chain homotopy types of projective $n$-complexes over $\Z G$, which is a graded graph with edges between each $E=(P_*, \partial_*)$ and